 Clump Grass Identification

 Do you have a clump of grass in your yard that you can't figure out what it is?
 Do you have a patch of weeds growing in clumps?
 Identifying the type of grass that is in the clump can be an important factor when trying to control your lawn.
 Is it a type of weed?
 Is it a type of grass?
 It could be anything from Perennial grass like Bermuda or Zoysia grass.
 What is it and how do I get rid of it?
 These are all questions that you could be asking yourself.
-In this blog I will try to explain how to identify the different types of grass and weeds that grow in clumps.
-I will also explain how to kill them and prevent them from coming back.
+In this blog, I will try to explain how to identify the different types of grass and weeds that grow in clumps.
+I will also explain how to kill and prevent them from returning.

-This perennial plant can be considered as a weed due to its ability to grow back.
-In fact, depending on where you live, crabgrass may be a year-round problem or it may only be a problem in the summertime when the soil is warm.
+This perennial plant can be considered a weed due to its ability to grow back.
+In fact, depending on where you live, crabgrass may be a year-round problem, or it may only be a problem in the summertime when the soil is warm.
 The presence of crabgrass in your lawn means you don't have a healthy, balanced lawn.
 It is also a sign that your lawn needs serious attention from a lawn care professional.